juspay/todo-app/tutorial/nixify/1_nix_flake.md

 # Nixify your haskell project

 The purpose of this blog posts series is to simplify Haskell development workflow for you.
 In this post we will introduce Nix as solution to this.
 Nix is a powerful package manager and build system that provides reproducible and declarative development environment.
-We will utilize the packaging infrastructure provided by Nix and programmatically configure this using [Nix flakes](https://nixos.wiki/wiki/Flakes) [^flakes].
+We will utilize [Nix flakes](https://nixos.wiki/wiki/Flakes) [^flakes] to declaratively configure this environment.
 If you're unfamiliar with Nix, we have [a quick introduction](https://haskell.flake.page/nix-rapid) available to help you get started quickly or you can take your time and explore it at [Zero to Nix](https://zero-to-nix.com).
 A basic understanding of the Nix expression language is assumed.
 Throughout the series, we will utilize a simple Haskell app called [todo-app](https://github.com/juspay/todo-app/tree/903c769d4bda0a8028fe3775415e9bdf29d80555) to illustrate how to build a Haskell project and automatically manage runtime dependencies such as databases (ie., [postgres](https://www.postgresql.org)) and and other services (here, we use [postgREST](https://postgrest.org/en/stable)), eliminating the need for any manual onboarding setup.
 This will allow us to highlight the advantages of using Nix.
-[^flakes]: Flakes is an experimental feautre, one can also use `default.nix/shell.nix` setup to achieve the same but flakes provides a cleaner API with more visibility on the inputs and outputs of your Nix configuration.
+[^flakes]: We strongly recommend flakes for anyone getting started with Nix.
+Flakes is production read despite being marked as experimental.
 ## Why Nixify?

 Why use Nix to develop a Haskell project rather than something like Stack or GHCup?